VNSNY CHOICE TOTAL (HMO D-SNP) PROVIDER AND PHARMACY DIRECTORY

 - You have an emergency or are in need of urgent care

 Except in an emergency, you must obtain authorization from VNSNY CHOICE.
-Contact Member Services at the number noted at the top of this page for more information or to arrange for services.
+Contact us at the number noted at the top of this page for more information or to arrange for services.

 As a member of VNSNY CHOICE Total, you do not need a referral from your PCP for network specialists or hospital.
 Your PCP may provide you with assistance if you need help selecting a specialist or hospital.
 In some instances, your physician may request that you receive additional diagnostic tests or procedures.
 In these instances, your physician will need to obtain prior authorization from VNSNY CHOICE.

-You can get additional information on how to access specialty care by calling Member Services at the number in the introduction at the top of this page.
+You can get additional information on how to access specialty care by calling us at the number in the introduction at the top of this page.

 The search tool provides a listing of pharmacies in VNSNY CHOICE Total’s network.
 These network pharmacies are pharmacies that have agreed to provide prescription drugs to you as a member of the plan.